NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/HTXIC Reversing 101.md

 if (num % num9 == 0 && num9 * 3 == num2 && num2 * 3 == num4 && num5 % num2 == 2 && num6 * 4 == num5 && num2 % num4 == num3 && num2 - num6 == num && num7 % num3 == num && num7 / 2 == num6 && num8 % num2 == num9 && num8 % num7 == num2)
 ```

-Since this is something very painful to be done manually, I have decided to use some python scripting help along with [z3](https://github.com/Z3Prover/z3) black magic.
+Since this is something very painful (and perhaps impossible to do within the CTF 12 hours) to be done manually, I have decided to use some python scripting help along with [z3](https://github.com/Z3Prover/z3) black magic.

 To install, we can simply use pip.
 ```cmd